GramGra07/WHS-FTC-Code_Training_Module/README.md

 This sets a new target by setting a target position based on the current position.
 ```.setTargetPosition(newLeftTarget);```
 ```.setMode(DcMotor.RunMode.RUN_TO_POSITION);```
-This sets the target positon of the motor to the target we just got above.
+This sets the target position of the motor to the target we just got above.
 It will also run the motor to the position.
 After that use the method ```.setPower(1);``` to set the power of the motor.
 ```
 while (opModeIsActive() &&